Aaron00000/Leegion-Server-Ring-Racers-Addons/README.md

 12/26
 ----

-Characters -  Added Samus, Wave, and Weird Mario, updated Hey Ho, Golbat, Heavy Slammer, and KelChars, removed the Mecha-Koopa complete pack and replaced it with the mini character packs to axe the followers and map.
+Characters -  Added Samus and Wave, updated Hey Ho, Golbat, Heavy Slammer, and KelChars, removed the Mecha-Koopa complete pack and replaced it with the mini character packs to axe the followers and map.

 Maps - Blacklisted Sleeping Egg Zone, Ripple Metrocity, Okashi Overpass, Celestia Highway, and House of the Undying.